How To Communicate;

 Remember: Try to avoid using social media to resolve disputes, remind people of their cleaning duties or make comments regarding others.
 Social media is great, but is easily misinterpreted or misunderstood and can cause issues of itself.

 Don’t post hurtful, malicious or personal comments on social media, e.g. FB.
 These are public forums and you may find that your institution has clear and robust policies regarding Bullying & Harassment that include the use of social media.

-For more information use the link below for Unipol's Tenancy Support Guide;
+For more information please have a look through the Tenancy Support Guide.